From Bullet Trains to Bayonets: Looking for the Way in Bayonne

 The cloister (or enclosed church yard) is one of the largest in all of France.
 Lingering below are the relics of Saint Leo, a 9th century bishop and missionary to the Basque peoples.

-Bob and I went inside.
-Instinctively our faces turned up . . . and up . . . and up.
-A cascade of light tumbled from narrow stained glass above and spilled into the darkened corners below.
-It was spacial artistry of wondrous order.
-Squinting, we made out the figures of saints and sinners, leopards and birds, dancing overhead.
-The Red Sea is crossed.
-The Christ is raised.
-Our memories are teased as the Divine presence is invoked: “May your eyes be open day and night on this house.”
+Inside, our faces turned instinctively upward.
+A cascade of light tumbled from narrow stained glass, spilling into the darkened corners below.
+It was spatial artistry of a wondrous order.
+Squinting, we made out saints and sinners, leopards and birds dancing overhead.
+The Red Sea is crossed; the Christ is raised.
+Our memories were teased as the Divine presence was invoked: “May your eyes be open day and night on this house.”

 The Cathédrale Sainte-Marie de Bayonnean is a transitional experience and primer to the mysterious world of medieval architecture.
 Bob and I had much to learn.